arunsethuraman/ima2p/README.md

 Then, type:

-./configure --with-mpi=yes –-prefix=/path/to/install
+./configure --with-mpi=yes --prefix=/path/to/install

 This should create the necessary ‘make’ files to install the package.
 If you aren’t sure, the configuration script will determine if your machine contains OpenMPI definitions or not, and create ‘make’ files accordingly.
 To do this:

-./configure –-with-mpi=auto –-prefix=/path/to/install
+./configure --with-mpi=auto --prefix=/path/to/install

 Alternately, IMa2p can also be compiled using a generic GNU C++ compiler for serial use (similar to the original IMa2 package).
 To do this, type:

-./configure –-with-mpi=no –-prefix=/path/to/install
+./configure --with-mpi=no --prefix=/path/to/install

 Note however, that if your machine does not have OpenMPI installed, or if the configuration script is unable to find it, it will compile a serial version of the program (similar to IMa2) with a regular GNU C++ compiler.
 Once the ‘make’ files have been generated successfully, you should be able to install IMa2p by typing: